 (1)(B)(i).
 Maine has only one in-state institution of higher education, the University of Southern Maine (USM), that offers an educational program, which satisfies the standards set forth by the Rehabilitation Services Administration (RSA) for states lacking a state standard for fully qualified vocational rehabilitation counselors.
 In addition to this in-state option, there are two other institutions of higher learning, UMass Boston and Assumption College (both in Massachusetts), that also offer such an educational program.

 The University of Maine at Farmington (UMF) in partnership with the University of Southern Maine has an accelerated program that allows counseling students to graduate with a master’s degree in 5 academic years.
 Graduates of this program will be able to quality for both State licensing for counseling and national certification for rehabilitation counseling.
 The Program is accredited by the Council for the Accreditation of Counseling and Related Programs and the Council on Rehabilitation Education and meets the standards set forth by RSA for qualified vocational rehabilitation counselors.
 UMF typically graduates 25 to 30 students per year with a B.S. in Rehabilitation Services.
-UMF also now offers a certificate in Assistive Technology, which prepares a broad range of professionals to be able to assess, design, research, and implement Assistive Technology (AT).
 Those completing the certificate will be equipped to support the inclusion of individuals with disabilities in both school and community settings by utilizing assistive technology to increase independence and eliminate or mitigate barriers.

 (1)(B)(ii).
 DBVI currently has zero staff enrolled in any of these programs.